dej0608/terranea/_pages/species.md

 ### Beastkin

 The term "Beastkin" is a catch-all term for the beastial races on Terranea.
 This group includes most species that are humanoid, but animal in appearance.
 Many have integrated themselves into Republic civilization and are a common sight within the major cities and towns, but historically are the primary denizens of nomadic tribes that circulate around the continent.
-These tribes are not necessarily restricted to one subspecies, as many of them have a variety of species and subspecies travleing within them.
+These tribes are not necessarily restricted to one subspecies, as many of them have a variety of species and subspecies traveling within them.

 Religious practices vary between tribes.
 While many worship the common gods of Caius as a means of paying penance for their people's absence during the Invasion millenia ago, many do not worship a god at all, opting to view natural phenomena as a give-and-take between the people and the natural world.
 Although it is not typical, many citizens of the Republic still carry animosity towards the Beastkin for their lack of assitance during the Invasion.
 This sentiment, in conjunction with the practice of some tribes of worshipping no gods, have resulted in the Beastkin being referred to as "Godless" - often intended as an insult.